paracrawl/keops/administrators.md

 You should only include one candidate translation for each source text.

+---

+⚠️ Due to quality control sentences, uploading corpora for adequacy will result in a corpus __30% bigger__ than its original size.
+Learn more about quality control [here](#qualitycontrol)

+---

 #### Corpora for fluency
 | Candidate translation |
 |-----------------------|
 Puedes ponerte en contacto con nuestro departamento de servicio al cliente mediante el siguiente formulario |

+Corpora for fluency evaluation consist only on one column because they are monolingual tasks.

 #### Corpora for ranking
 | Source text | Tab | Reference text | Tab | Name of system 1 | Tab | Name of system 2 | Tab | ... |